facebookexperimental/Recoil/docs/docs/guides/testing.md

 }
 ```

-### Example: Title with data returned from asnychronous data query
+### Example: Title with data returned from asynchronous data query

 #### Component